Beaver Builder and accessibility

 WordPress has its own accessibility team, which monitors and reports accessibility of the admin UI.
 Some of the Beaver Builder editor's user interface (UI) accessibility comes from and is limited by WordPress accessibility.

-Beaver Builder modules are accessible at a basic level on both the authoring side and on the HTML rendering side (attributes useful to screen readers).
+Beaver Builder modules are accessible at a basic level on both the authoring side (keyboard navigation, color contrast) and on the HTML rendering side (attributes useful to screen readers).

 - Menu module